-- Engaging in sexual intercourse.
-It should come as no surprise that having intercourse is a positive expression of a love’s intensity.
+- Engaging in sex.
+It should come as no surprise that having sex is a positive expression of a love’s intensity.
 People in love are more likely to have sex with each other on a regular basis.
 The O’Leary study showed, however, that part of the reason for the positive association between sex and love is that people who are happiest in their relationships both love their partners more and have sex more frequently.
 Whatever the cause, the point is that sexual activity builds and maintains feelings of love and even happiness that endure over time.

 - Feeling generally happy.
 People who feel happier about life also have stronger feelings of love toward their partners.
 We can’t determine whether people who are in love therefore feel happier or vice versa from the survey data in the O’Leary study (and the finding was more true of women than men).
 However, the finding suggests that if you’re experiencing personal distress, this can leak out and cause your relationship to suffer.
 Similarly, if your relationship is in trouble, your personal happiness will suffer as well.
 Either way, it’s important for you to seek help before these negative effects take a heavy toll on your mental health.